 Print Operations

 The Canon Pixma TS6320 makes good quality prints with its 5 color process.
-4 x 6 photos come out great.
-Text is crisp and readable.
-The Epson Expression XP-6100 makes great photos as well.
-Better paper will get better results but that’s a characteristic of any inkjet printer.
+My test 4 x 6 photos came out great.
+The extra color makes a noticeable improvement over 4 color inkjet printers.

 Canon’s print drivers cover the basics of printing fairly well.
 It has some page setup options for size and layout.
 There are some basic color adjustments and matching settings.